 IR35 Outside would imply

-- Contractor is, in essence, not an employee for works being carried out
+- A contractor is, in essence, not an employee for works being carried out

-- Contractor is set a specific project or deliverable and has the flexibility to deliver how they see fit
+- A contractor is set a specific project or deliverable and has the flexibility to deliver how they see fit

-- Contractor is paid on time and materials as well as a fixed price, but responsibility is one contractor to complete work on time, and they carry financial risk
+- A contractor is paid on time and materials as well as a fixed price, but the responsibility is one contractor to complete work on time, and they carry financial risk

-- Contractor can source a replacement or increase resource as needed to complete the contract, as long as the client doesn’t foot the cost.
+- A contractor can source a replacement or increase resource as needed to complete the contract, as long as the client doesn’t foot the cost